Hamilton Princess & Beach Club Tour

 Afternoon Tea/Lunch at the Heritage Court

-Recently praised by the New York Times as having the best afternoon tea in Bermuda, Heritage Court is a sophisticated white-table clothed dining room beside the lobby of The Fairmont Hamilton Princess.
+Recently praised by the New York Times as having the best afternoon tea in Bermuda, Heritage Court is a sophisticated white-table clothed dining room beside the lobby of Hamilton Princess & Beach Club.
 Each day from 2:30 – 5:00 p.m, the restaurant serves a selection of finger sandwiches, scones with jam and Devonshire clotted cream, then a sweet selection of pastries, brought to your table alongside a steaming pot of English tea.
 Prefer something savory?
 Try a bowl of Bermuda fish chowder, a spicy vegetable and seafood stew traditionally served with a dash of Gosling’s black seal rum and Outerbridge’s sherry pepper sauce.

 Please note that afternoon Tea will not be available from September 2014 - June 2015.